Drinking Alcohol When Working from Home

 - Beer is the most commonly consumed alcoholic beverage while working from home.

 With many Americans now working from home during self-isolation, our everyday habits have drastically changed in order to accommodate our new daily routines.
-For some, this may mean waking up a few minutes later as there is no school run or morning commute to worry about, but others are using this newfound freedom as reason to have an alcoholic drink during their workday.
+For some, this may mean waking up a few minutes later as there is no school run or morning commute to worry about, but others are using this newfound freedom as a reason to have an alcoholic drink during their workday.

-Alcohol.org, a leading provider of treatment resources and everything linked to alcohol abuse and rehabilitation, conducted a study of 3,000 employees working from home across the U.S. to find out how many are using their new office setup as an excuse to drink.
+Alcohol.org, a leading provider of treatment resources and everything linked to alcohol abuse and rehabilitation, conducted a study of 3,000 employees working from home across the U.S. to find out how many are using their new office set up as an excuse to drink.
 It was found that 1 in 3 Americans (32%) are more likely to drink during work hours while operating from home as compared to working in their typical workspace.

 Broken down by state, the survey discovered that residents of Hawaii (67%) are the most likely to drink at home during working hours, while Arkansans are the least likely with around 1 in 10 respondents (8%) agreeing with this statement.

 When faced with adversity, such as the current COVID-19 pandemic, many may look to alcohol to alleviate their stress as it numbs emotions.
 Particularly if confined to your home with less work to do than usual, it can be tempting to grab a glass – or bottle – of your favorite wine.
 In fact, 35% of Americans say they are likely to drink more alcohol while self-isolating.
-Broken down by gender, this figure was found to be 29% of men as compared to 34% of women.

 It seems many of us are prepared for the worst when it comes to alcohol as one fifth (22%) of Americans say they have stockpiled alcohol for self-isolation over other food and drink items.